Myoschen/next-blog/README.md

 ### Create posts

-Create a new `Markdown` file in the `content/posts` directory to add a new post.
+Create a new `mdx` file in the `content/posts` directory to add a new post.

 ### Deploy